 In this popular full-year elective, sixth- and seventh-grade DareDevils develop products, ideas, and projects to help communities.
-In a workshop environment in Sandia Prep’s Autonomous Creative Environment (SPACE), they engage in creative, critical, and constructive processes that teach everything from design and engineering to teamwork.
+In a workshop environment in Sandia Prep’s Autonomous Creative Environment (SPACE), they practice creative, critical, and constructive processes that teach everything from design and engineering to teamwork.
 Check out what's happening in our DareDevil Design classes in the updates below:

 Latest DareDevil Design News & Accomplishments